brakkum/timelapse_eq/README.rst

     $ pip3 install .

 From there you should be able to use timelapse_eq in bash.
-Granted, I'm new to this, so let me know if I'm a dummy.

 Usage
 =====